yuriylesyuk/smartdocs-services/README.md

 Right now we are dealing with a mix of problems that deny smooth out-of-the-box experince.

-Amongst them:
+Amongst them couple of minor nuisances:

 - bugs in swagger import process (default number type values is not passed to a smartdocs json model, Edge java code)

+    This problem can be alleviated using Management API to access and manipulate SmartDocs model.json.

+    For additonal details, see http://docs.apigee.com/developer-services/content/using-smartdocs-document-apis.

 - bugs in SmartDocs rendered theme (model.js; default values are not rendered in a sample datagram, /v6/model.js in drupal theme)

+    See here on how to [patch it](https://community.apigee.com/articles/26982/smartdocs-default-values-from-request-body-schema.html).

-- Current DevPortal/SmartDoc solution is flowed and neglected.
-However, the principle and components are right and all the correct moving parts are in place.
+- Current DevPortal/SmartDoc solution is powerful and flexible.

+The principle and components are right and all the correct moving parts are in place.
+It's just there is a learning curve to to be able to harness this power.

 As the ultimate goal is a Look & Feel, we can augment current process to overcome its implementation limitations.